 Each child gets three 15-minute TV Tickets in his/her envelope every weekday morning.
 (I also put in three 30-minute tickets for Saturdays.)
 The 15-minute tickets can be turned in daily for learning videos or computer games at the end of the day once school work, chores, and quiet time are completed.
 We believe it is important that they address their priorities before engaging in screen time.
 This is something that I do my best to adhere to, and I believe it is a good practice altogether.
 Screen time is usually a form of entertainment; work should come first lest we become “slothful or idle”.

-If one of the children begins to “slack off” or drag through school or during chores without a good reason, I take away one ticket at a time as a consequence for not addressing his responsibilities first.
+If one of the children begins to avoid their school responsibilities or chores without a good reason, I take away one ticket at a time as a consequence for not addressing his priorities first.
 Although it has never happened, if we were to get through all the daily tickets, then the Saturday 30-minute tickets are the next to go.
 I have found that this has helped them work through their responsibilities more readily.

 Now, we do have a little fun here and there with watching special movies based on books we’ve read together or on topics we’re studying, so we’re not entirely strict on the five-hour per week “rule”.
 One thing I will note also is that during certain seasons, such as this first trimester, we’ve put the TV Tickets on the back burner as I have had to get in some much-needed naps here and there.
 And of course, there are weeks when we don’t have any screen time.
 We’re flexible and that’s okay.
 That’s life.
 In the future, they may get more tickets, or they may no longer need them as they exhibit personal self control.
 I have found that as long as we are consistent the majority of the time, the lessons are learned, and the children understand what it means to prioritize.

 . . . if any would not work, neither should he eat. -2 Thessolonians 3:10